Bradford-on-Avon: History

 With improving mechanisation in textile manufacture during the Industrial Revolution, the wool weaving industry moved from cottages to purpose-built woollen mills adjacent to the river, where they used water and steam to power the looms.
 Around thirty such mills were built in Bradford-on-Avon alone, and these prospered further until the English woollen industry shifted its centre of power to Yorkshire in the late 19th century.
 The last local mill closed in 1905.
 Many have since stood empty and some became derelict.

-A notable feature of Bradford-on-Avon is the large Grade II* listed tithe barn, known as the Saxon Tithe Barn, 180 feet long and 30 feet wide, which was constructed in the 14th century and is now part of Barton Farm Country Park.
+A notable feature of Bradford-on-Avon is the large Grade I listed tithe barn, 180 feet long and 30 feet wide, which was constructed in the 14th century and is now part of Barton Farm Country Park.
 The barn was used for collecting taxes, in the form of goods, to fund the church.

 There are several notable buildings in and around the town centre.
 Many of the old textile factories have been converted into modern flats and apartments; however, few of the buildings are still used today in their original roles.
 One of the few is The Swan, a public house and hotel set in the centre of town; the building is 17th century and retains many original features, in particular the stone flag floors.
 Records show that there has been a public house on the same site since the 1500s.
 The Hall, on the eastern edge of the town, is a Jacobean mansion built for John Hall, a wealthy mill-owner, in about 1610.
 It was bought by Stephen Moulton in 1848, and is now managed by the Alex Moulton Charitable Trust.

 In 1998 the Wiltshire Music Centre was opened in Bradford-on-Avon, on the grounds of St Laurence School.
 In 2000, the Millennium sculpture nicknamed "Millie" was unveiled.

 On 8 October 2003, Bradford-on-Avon was granted Fairtrade Town status.